risawitama/verbose-potato/README.md

-## Where do fish keep their money?
-In the riverbank
+## Why do trees seem suspicious on sunny days?
+Dunno, they're just a bit shady.